mrkiura/nginx_terraform_app/README.md

 This configuration creates:

 * A Virtual Private Cloud (VPC) with a size /16 IPv4 CIDR block (example: 10.0.0.0/16).
 This provides 65,536 private IPv4 addresses.
 * An Internet gateway.
 This connects the VPC to the Internet and to other AWS services.
 * A public subnet with a size /24 IPv4 CIDR block (example: 10.0.0.0/24).
 This provides 256 private IPv4 addresses.
 A public subnet is a subnet that's associated with a route table that has a route to an Internet gateway.
 * A private subnet with a size /24 IPv4 CIDR block (example: 10.0.1.0/24).
 This provides 256 private IPv4 addresses.
 * Instances in the private subnet running Nginx web server: These instances have private IPv4 addresses.
 * Bastion hosts: EC2 instances in the public subnets that act as a jump server allowing secure connection to the instances deployed in the private subnets.
 * Load balancer: Distributes web trafic between the ec2 instances running nginx in the private subnet.
 * A NAT gateway with its own Elastic IPv4 address.
-Instances in the private subnet can send requests to the Internet through the NAT gateway over IPv4 (for example, for software updates).

 * A custom route table associated with the public subnet.
-This route table contains an entry that enables instances in the subnet to communicate with other instances in the VPC over IPv4, and an entry that enables instances in the subnet to communicate directly with the Internet over IPv4.

-* The main route table associated with the private subnet.
-The route table contains an entry that enables instances in the subnet to communicate with other instances in the VPC over IPv4, and an entry that enables instances in the subnet to communicate with the Internet through the NAT gateway over IPv4.*
+* A custom route table associated with the private subnet.

-## Security
+* Security groups.

 ## Setup